Elli2022/My-Headless-Wordpress-Portfolio/README.md

 ### KeyFindings and PictureBlock
 Presents key findings and images in an impactful way, ideal for highlighting project information or artwork.

-## Contributions
-Contributions to the project are welcome.
-Create a fork, make your changes, and submit a pull request.

-## License
-Specify the license you are using for the project.

-## Contact
-Developer: Eleonora Nocentini Sköldebrink
-Organization: Capace Media Group AB
-Email: eleonora.nocentini@gmail.com

-### Installation
-* Clone the repo: git clone [repo-url]
-* Install dependencies: npm install or yarn install
-* Run the application: npm run dev or yarn dev

-### Features
-* Dynamic navigation menu based on page data
-* Automatically generated post cards based on WordPress data
-* Category filtering for posts
-* Pagination controls
-* Link to the GitHub project
-* Freelance project section with information and contact link

-### Contributing
-* Fork the project
-* Create a new branch (git checkout -b feature/AmazingFeature)
-* Commit your changes (git commit -m 'Add some AmazingFeature')
-* Push to the branch (git push origin feature/AmazingFeature)
-* Open a Pull Request

 ## Project/[slug]/page.tsx
 ### Description